Exploiting locality in high-dimensional factorial hidden Markov models: Introduction

 \section{Introduction}

-Since early appearance in the statistical literature \citep{baum1966statistical,baum1970maximization} and popularization in speech recognition \citep{rabiner1989tutorial}, Hidden Markov model's (HMMs) have been used to solve a broad range of problems ranging from texture recognition \citep{bose1994connected}, to gene prediction \citep{stanke2003gene}, and weather forecasting \citep{hughes1999non}.
-The influential paper of \cite{Ghahramani1997} introduced the class of Factorial Hidden Markov models (FHMM's), in which the hidden Markov chain is a multivariate process, with a-priori independent coordinates.
-This structure provides a rich modelling framework to capture complex statistical patterns in data sequences.
+Since early appearance in the statistical literature \citep{baum1966statistical,baum1970maximization} and popularization in speech recognition \citep{rabiner1989tutorial}, Hidden Markov models (HMMs) have been used to solve a broad range of problems ranging from texture recognition \citep{bose1994connected}, to gene prediction \citep{stanke2003gene}, and weather forecasting \citep{hughes1999non}.
+The influential paper of \cite{Ghahramani1997} introduced the class of Factorial hidden Markov models (FHMMs), in which the hidden Markov chain is a multivariate process, with a-priori independent coordinates.
+This structure provides a rich modelling framework to capture complex statistical patterns in data sequences and it is particularly suited to applications with straightforward local dependencies: traffic modelling, weather forecasting, etc.

-The main objective of the present paper is to overcome the computational difficulties which arise when scaling-up FHMMs to high dimensional problems.
-The computational cost of the matrix-vector operations underlying the well known Forward-Backward algorithm, which computes conditional distributions over hidden states given data, and in turn the Baum-Welch algorithm to perform maximum-likelihood estimation of static parameters, typically grows exponentially with the dimension of the underlying state-space. \cite{Ghahramani1997} derived a variant of the Forward-Backward algorithm which achieves a degree of efficiency by exploiting the structure of FHMMs, but the exponential-in-dimension scaling of cost cannot be avoided.
+The main objective of the present paper is to develop rigorous insight into how inference in FHMMs can be scaled up to high-dimensional problems.
+The problem one immediately faces when scaling up exact inference techniques for FHMM's is the computational cost of the matrix-vector operations underlying the well known forward-backward algorithm, which computes conditional distributions over hidden states given data, and in turn the Baum-Welch algorithm to perform maximum-likelihood estimation of static parameters.
+This cost typically grows exponentially with the dimension of the underlying state-space. \cite{Ghahramani1997} derived a variant of the forward-backward algorithm which achieves a degree of efficiency by exploiting the structure of FHMMs, but the exponential-in-dimension scaling of cost cannot be avoided.